cirosantilli/ruby-cheat/bundler/README.md

     With this option on it thus.

-    After a `Bundler.setup`, the shared gem will *not* be visible to the program, so `require 'gem'` will fail.
-    `bundle exec ruby a.rb` automatically does `Bundler.setup`.
+    After a `Bundler.setup`, the shared gem will *not* be visible to the program, so `require 'gem'` will fail. `bundle exec ruby a.rb` automatically does `Bundler.setup`.

 Each of the options can be set from the command line:

-    bundle install --path=eanything
+    bundle install --path=anything

 TODO `--disable-shared-gems` cannot be set anymore from cmdline on 1.3?

 But it is automatically set on the config file if `--path` is used.

 If the option is used from the command line the `.bundle/config` file is automatically modified / created so that the option will have that value.
 In this way, the last options are remembered.